• Skip to primary navigation

 Checking if meat is tender using a fork.
 Mixing annatto powder with water in a bowl.

 Adding sugar to a pot of stew.
-Spooning the sauce from the pot.
+Scooping the sauce from the pot using a spoon.

 Stirring the pot of stewed meat and vegetables.

-Enjoy Kare-Kare with Beef Shank (in Peanut Sauce) with a steaming bowl of rice and a side of sautéed shrimp paste.
+Enjoy your Kare-Kare with a steaming bowl of rice or Sinangag (garlic fried rice), and a side of sautéed shrimp paste.
 It is quite salty so add sparingly.

 Piercing a piece of meat with a fork in a plate with rice and Kare Kare.